The-SPA-Studios/blender/readme.rst

 It supports the entirety of the 3D pipeline-modeling, rigging, animation, simulation, rendering, compositing, motion tracking and video editing.

-This is a snapshot (2023-01-04) of the blender version that is used at the [SPA Studios](https://thespastudios.com).
+This is a snapshot (2023-01-04) of the blender version that is used at the `SPA Studios <https://thespastudios.com>`__.

 It includes the following changes (based on Blender 3.3 LTS):

  - Scene override option in the VSE editor.
  - New grease pencil C++ based drawing operator.
  - New plane 3d gizmo for quick stroke manipulations.
  - Shift & trace functionality.
  - World space onion skinning.
  - Grease pencil undo system.
  - Grease pencil performance improvements.

-_Note that the SPA studios is not expected to provide support on any of the added features._
+Note that the SPA studios is not expected to provide support on any of the added features.

 License
 -------